Browser Isolation - Configuring Policies

 Click on the icon to remove a location, group, or user from the list.

-1. Click on the Next button.
-A summary of the policy is displayed
+1. Click on Next.
+A summary of the policy is displayed.

 Changing a Browser Isolation Policy

-To change a Browser Isolation policy, including the default policy:
+You can change a Browser Isolation policy, including the default policy, by using the following steps:

 1. Log in to the Mimecast Administration Console.